 Outdoor Research Interstellar - Women's Review

-Compare prices at 3 resellers Pros: Breathable, comfortable, great for climbing
+Compare prices at 2 resellers Pros: Protective hood, comfortable, great for dynamic movements, waterproof

 Manufacturer: Outdoor Research

 A combination of technical performance and a highly breathable membrane make the OR Interstellar a great choice if you tend to find yourself climbing or biking in stormy weather.
 Throughout testing, we found this model to lack a couple of essential features, which keeps it out of reach of the award's circle.

 The Interstellar features exclusive Acentshell technology that is highly water-resistant yet breathable.
 It's worth noting the DWR finish began to deteriorate toward the end of testing, leaving us a little more waterlogged than we would have liked.
 The hood is very protective, having a wide, stiff brim to shield your eyes and a stiff wire on the front edge to hold whatever shape you prefer no matter how tight you pack it.